hzFishy/UnrealNotes/content/Unreal Engine/Editor Only/Billboard & Sprite Component.md

 # Access
 To get this component, you either subclass your root scene component, or from the owning actor you get the component by class using `UBillboardComponent`.

+> [!Warning] A single actor can hold multiple billboard components.

 # Creation
 When `UActorComponent::ExecuteRegisterEvents` is ran, `USceneComponent::CreateSpriteComponent` will be called.
 If `bVisualizeComponent`is true, the billboard component will be created, the sprite loaded and set and so on...